-As the engine rpm is increased the clutch weights move in the direction of arrow B (see cutaway diagram above) and pivot on the clutch weights center ring.
-The centrifugal force exerted on the clutch plates engages the clutch.
+As the engine rpm is increased the clutch weights are flung outwards (see arrow "b" in the cut-away diagram at the start of the How it Works section) and pivot on the clutch weights center ring.
+The resulting centrifugal force exerted on the clutch plates engages the clutch.

-The tension of the clutch free springs is sufficient to resist the force of the weights at low engine speed so that the clutch remains disengaged when the bike is not moving.
+The tension of the clutch free springs is sufficient to resist the force of the weights at low engine speed so that the clutch remains disengaged when the bike ticking over.

 At ~2500 rpm the force exerted by the weights exceeds that of the clutch free springs and the clutch begins to engage.
 The pressure of the clutch weights against clutch plates increases progressively with the engine speed, as can be seen in the chart below:

 At 4200 rpm the travel of the clutch weights is limited by the clutch weight stopper ring.
-As engine speed is increased above 4200pm the pressure exerted by the weights remains constant.
-The clutch spring tension equals the force of the weights at just when the engine is turning at 4200 rpm and this prevents excessive stress being loaded on the clutch plates.
+As a result, when engine speed is increased above 4200pm the pressure exerted by the weights remains constant and this prevents excessive stress being loaded on the clutch plates.

 Two cam plates are fitted between the clutch outer and the engine case.
-Between the two camplates are three caged balls held in a retainer.
-The upper most camplate is prevented from rotating by a pin that fits into the crankcase so, when the gear shift pedal moves it causes the lower camplate to rotate in relation to the upper camplate.
-When this happens the ball bearings will ride up the ramps on the camplates pushing the clutch outer as they do so.
+Between the two cam plates are three caged balls held in a retainer.
+The upper most cam plate is prevented from rotating by a pin that fits into the crankcase so, when the gear shift pedal moves it causes the lower cam plate to rotate in relation to the upper.
+When this happens the ball bearings will ride up the ramps on the cam plates pushing the clutch outer as they do so.